AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 ![Paste from Word icon](/help/assets/text-paste-word.png)

-When selecting this option a window opens where the text can be pasted maintaining its formatting as a preview before it is inserted into the text.
+When selecting this option, a window opens where the text can be pasted maintaining its formatting as a preview before it is inserted into the text.
 Accept by tapping or clicking the check mark, cancel by tapping or clicking the x.

 ![Paste from Word example](/help/assets/text-paste-word-example.png)